 Gender inequality has been a big social issue in India for centuries.
 The child sex ratio among children of 0-6 years is 918 girls for every 1000 boys in the 2011 census.
 Gender inequality is an issue that can affect people around the globe, and there are millions of disadvantages for women in their lives.
-In this blog, you can research the gender discrimination causes inequality, and its effects.
+In this blog, you can talk about the causes and effects of gender inequality, research the gender discrimination, its causes, and its effects.

 Gender Inequality